Ferrexpo (LON:FXPO) Stock Price Down 10.8% – Time to Sell?

 Ferrexpo Stock Performance

-Ferrexpo (LON:FXPO – Get Free Report) last posted its quarterly earnings data on Thursday, March 20th.
-The iron ore producer reported GBX (8.51) (($0.11)) earnings per share for the quarter.
+Ferrexpo (LON:FXPO – Get Free Report) last posted its earnings results on Thursday, March 20th.
+The iron ore producer reported GBX (8.51) (($0.11)) EPS for the quarter.
 Ferrexpo had a negative return on equity of 5.13% and a negative net margin of 6.50%.
-As a group, research analysts expect that Ferrexpo plc will post 3.7897311 EPS for the current fiscal year.
+Analysts expect that Ferrexpo plc will post 3.7897311 EPS for the current year.

 Ferrexpo is a Swiss headquartered iron ore company with assets in Ukraine and a premium listing on the London Stock Exchange in the FTSE 250 index (ticker FXPO).
 The Group produces high grade iron ore pellets, which are a premium product for the global steel industry and enable reduced carbon emissions and increased productivity for steelmakers when the Group’s iron ore pellets are converted into steel, compared to more commonly traded forms of iron ore.